chrisnoonan98675/site/xl-release/how-to/remote-script-plugin.markdown

 ## Features

 * Execute shell scripts on Unix, z/OS, or Microsoft Windows (via Cygwin or WinSSHD) hosts
-* Execute batch scripts on Microsoft Windows hosts
+* Execute batch scripts on Microsoft Windows hosts.
+Note: All scripts will be interpreted as batch files; PowerShell is currently not supported.

 ## Common properties